 |Distance||35 miles (57 km)|

-Trains from Manchester to Leeds cover the 35 miles (57 km) long trip taking on average 1 h 1 min with our travel partners like Northern Rail or First Transpennine Express.
-There are direct train services available.
-You can get the cheapest train tickets for this route for as low as £20, but the average price of train tickets is £21.
+Trains from Manchester to Leeds cover the 35 miles (57 km) long journey taking on average 1 h 21 min with our travel partners like Northern Rail or First Transpennine Express.
+Normally, there are 25 trains operating per day, including direct services available.
+While the average ticket price for this trip costs around £21, you can find the cheapest train ticket for as low as £8.
 Travellers depart most frequently from Manchester Piccadilly and arrive in Leeds Railway Station.

 There are frequent trains from Manchester to Leeds, and travelling on these is a good way to beat traffic and arrive relaxed and ready to work or explore.
 The service is provided by two operators, First TransPennine Express and Northern Rail.
 Departures are from either Manchester Piccadilly or Manchester Victoria stations, with all routes terminating at Leeds Railway Station on New Station Street.
 The journey takes from approximately 50 minutes to 1.5 hours, with departures throughout the day and night, seven days a week.

 There are several dozen trains from Manchester to Leeds every day of the week.
 There's one departure per hour in the early morning and then up to nine hourly departures throughout the day until late at night.
 All trains are direct.